raul-tez/raul-tez/README.md

 - 🌱 I’m currently learning React and Django
 - 💞️ I’m looking to collaborate on GitHub
 - ✨ Currently working from home
-- Looking for a professional experience
+- Also, Looking for a professional experience

 <!---
 raul-tez/raul-tez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.